What Ayurveda says about sleep, plus daily Ayurvedic practices (for morning, noon, and night) that will help you get good zzzs.

-- Saffron: Two to three threads of saffron heated in one cup of warm milk.
+- Saffron: Two to three threads of saffron heated in one cup of warm milk

-- Nutmeg: One large pinch of nutmeg stirred into one cup of warm milk.
+- Nutmeg: One large pinch of nutmeg stirred into one cup of warm milk

 - Poppy seeds: Soak ¼ to ½ teaspoon poppy seeds for a few hours in one cup of warm water or milk.
-Drink warm.
+Drink warm

-- Gotu Kola (brahmi) Tea: One teaspoon gotu kola leaves or ¼ teaspoon powder, brewed with ½ cup water.
+- Gotu kola (brahmi) tea: One teaspoon gotu kola leaves or ¼ teaspoon powder, brewed with ½ cup water

-- Chamomile tea: One teabag or 1 teaspoon loose leaves, brewed with one cup of water.
+- Chamomile tea: One teabag or 1 teaspoon loose leaves, brewed with one cup of water

-- Sleep Easy herbal formula: Take 2 capsules before bed or as directed by your health care professional.
+- Sleep Easy herbal formula: Take 2 capsules before bed or as directed by your health care professional

 - Ojas Nightly Tonic: A classic evening beverage of hot milk, dates, coconut, almonds, saffron, ashwagandha, shatavari, raw honey and ghee.
 Learn how to prepare it here.

-Adjust the Temperature
+1. Adjust the Temperature

-Avoid Using the Bedroom for Mental Activities
+2. Avoid Using the Bedroom for Mental Activities

-Keep Your Head and Feet Warm
+3. Keep Your Head and Feet Warm

 Use a hot water bottle under your feet or on your belly, and a cotton nightcap for your head.

-Turn Off Lights and Wi-Fi
+4. Turn Off Lights and Wi-Fi

-Assume A Comfortable Position and Relax
+5. Sleep in a Comfortable Position and Relax

 Start the day with an oil massage, a shower, yoga and meditation, and you will feel fresh and rested.
 Even if you feel that you have not slept well, never take the attitude that you are too tired to begin a full day’s activity.
 Don’t think that you need to stay in bed longer to get more rest.
 Get up and get going, and avoid napping during the day.
 It will then be easier to fall asleep the next night.